-If you use a build system that automatically downloads dependencies, such as Gradle or Maven, no installation is necessary; just see Chapter 32, page 215.

-If you wish to try the Checker Framework without installing it, use the Checker Framework Live Demo webpage.

-The Checker Framework release contains everything that you need, both to run checkers and to write your own checkers.
-As an alternative, you can build the latest development version from source (Section 34.3, page 254).
+- If you use a build system that automatically downloads dependencies, such as Gradle or Maven, no installation is necessary; just see Chapter 32, page 210. - If you wish to try the Checker Framework without installing it, use the Checker Framework Live Demo webpage. - This section describes how to install the Checker Framework from its distribution.
+The Checker Framework release contains everything that you need, both to run checkers and to write your own checkers. - Alternately, you can build the latest development version from source (Section 34.3, page 249).

 Requirement: You must have JDK 8 installed.
 You can get the JDK from Oracle or elsewhere.
 The installation process is simple!
 It has two required steps and one optional step.

-- 1. Download the Checker Framework distribution: - https://checkerframework.org/checker-framework-2.9.0.zip - 2.
+- Download the Checker Framework distribution: https://checkerframework.org/checker-framework-2.10.0.zip - 2.
 Unzip it to create a checker-framework directory. - 3.
 Configure your IDE, build system, or command shell to include the Checker Framework on the classpath.
 Choose the appropriate section of Chapter 32.